dariovas/dai-lab-http-infrastructure/README.md

 Then, we added two entrypoints to define on which input point traefik should listen.
 In this case, we will have one for HTTP requests called `web` and another one for HTTPS requests called `websecure`.
+Moreover, we will redirect all request on the port 80 to the port 443.
 ```
 entryPoints:
   web:
     address: ":80"
+    http:
+      redirections:
+        entryPoint:
+          to: websecure
+          scheme: https
+          permanent: true
   websecure:
     address: ":443"
 ```